-The Leon County Central Appraisal District (CAD) is a political subdivision of the State of Texas that was created effective January 1, 1980.
+The Leon County Central Appraisal District (CAD) is a political subdivision of the State of Texas that was created thru legislation that was effective January 1, 1980.
 The Central Appraisal District Office was officially open January 1, 1983.
 The provisions of the Texas Property Tax Code govern the legal, statutory, and administrative requirements of the appraisal district.
 A seven-member Board of Directors, elected by the taxing units within the boundaries of Leon County, constitutes the district's governing body.
-The Leon County Tax Assessor/Collector is a non-voting member of the board and their position is an appointment by the Texas State Legislators.
-The other six members are elected to a two-year term on every odd calendar year.
+The Leon County Tax Assessor/Collector is a non-voting member of the board, and their position is an appointment by the Texas State Legislators.
+The other six members are elected to a two-year term every odd calendar year.
 The chief appraiser, appointed by the Board of Directors, is the chief administrator and chief executive officer of the appraisal district.
 Each year the Board of Directors approves an Operating Budget that is provided by the Chief Appraiser.
 The 16 taxing entities that make up the taxing units of the Leon Central Appraisal District fund the budget.

 The appraisal district is responsible for local property tax appraisal and exemption administration for 16 jurisdictions or taxing units in the county.
 Each taxing unit, such as the county, a city, school district, emergency special district, etc., sets its own tax rate to generate revenue to pay for such things as police and fire protection, public schools, road and street maintenance, courts, water and sewer systems, and other public services.
 Property appraisals and estimated values by the appraisal district allocate the year's tax burden on the basis of each taxable property's market value and rendered business personal property value.
 We also determine eligibility for various types of property tax exemptions such as those for homeowners, the elderly, disabled veterans, charitable or religious organizations and agricultural productivity valuation.
-The Leon Central Appraisal District contracts with Pritchard and Abbott Inc., to appraise all mineral, industrial and utilities, for the purpose of ad valorem taxation.
-The contract for the mineral/industrial/utilities is typically a three-year contract that is generally renegotiated and renewed in the third year of each contract.
+The Leon Central Appraisal District contracts with Pritchard and Abbott Inc., to appraise all mineral, industrial and for the purpose of ad valorem taxation.
+The contract for the mineral/industrial/utilities is typically a three-year contract that is generally re-negotiated and renewed in the third year of each contract.
+In addition to the MIUP contract, Pritchard and Abbot, Inc., are also under contract with Leon CAD to provide hardware and software for the office that allows the district to appraise and maintain records of the real estate, and all of the local property that is appraised by the local staff.